aredlavenkat/fluxion-docs/docs/usage.md

 ---

-## 2. Load Documents and Stages
+## 3. Parse documents and stages

-The helper `DocumentParser` turns JSON arrays into Fluxion `Document` and `Stage` instances.
-You can also build them manually if you prefer.
+Use `DocumentParser` to load JSON into Fluxion types (or build them manually).

 ```java
 List<Document> input = DocumentParser.getDocumentsFromJsonArray("""